joeLku1/tp/docs/team/elegazia.md

 ### Contributions to team-based tasks

 * Helped prepare and release `v1.0`.
-* Supported team integration during refactoring-heavy phases.
+* Supported team integration during refactoring-heavy phases.*
-* Resolved git merge conflicts in `Ui.java` and `Parser.java` after concurrent changes.
 * Contributed to task coordination and keeping the team aligned with deadlines.

 ---